Saint Germain Cocktail

 What is St. Germain?

 If you’ve never had St. Germain, it’s an elderflower liqueur made from the small, white flowers of the elderflower bush.
 These blossoms are often handpicked and the liqueur is made with no preservatives or stabilizers (which means it really should be used in about 6 months for best flavor).
-St. Germain gave this little flower a global spotlight and a spirit that now considered a “must have” for any modern home bar.
+St. Germain gave this little flower a global spotlight and a spirit that is now considered a “must-have” for any modern home bar.

 Saint Germain cocktail

-Since elderflower liqueur is rather sweet, you can easily use it to replace other sweeteners in your cocktail recipes like simple syrup, agave and maple syrup.
-Here I use a crisp, light bodied wine to compliment the sweet notes of the St. Germain liqueur to create a well-balanced, but not too sweet, summer cocktail for sipping.
+Since elderflower liqueur is rather sweet, you can easily use it to replace other sweeteners in your cocktail recipes like simple syrup, agave, and maple syrup.
+Here I use a crisp, light-bodied wine to compliment the sweet notes of the St. Germain liqueur to create a well-balanced, but not too sweet, summer cocktail for sipping.

 To clarify, elderflower liqueur is NOT the same as elderflower syrup or elderflower cordial.
 Both the syrup and cordial do not contain any alcohol.